You are here

 Q6: How many CGI nominees can a department/unit put forward?

 A6: There is currently no limit; however, departments/units can and should nominate only those students who clearly justify the importance of an internship for their career and professional development.
 After all, conscientious humans will review the applications.

 Q7: How are the nominations reviewed and the award winners chosen?
 What criteria are used to evaluate the nominations?

 A7: Reviewers of the applications will consist of faculty and staff members appointed by the Dean of the Graduate College.
 The reviewers will evaluate the applications using the eligibility and selection criteria.
 The reviewers will make recommendations to the Graduate College Dean, who, in turn, will determine the final recipients.

 Q8: Who submits the completed application and how?

 A8: The student collects and compiles the required documents and submits them to their academic degree program for review.
 Students may arrange for Letters of Recommendation to be sent to the Director of Graduate Studies (DGS).
 The DGS or dedicated staff member assembles and submits the documents to the Graduate College via BOX by 4:00 p.m.
-CDT on April 25, 2017.
-[The deadline has been extended.]
+CT on March 1, 2018.

 Q9: If I have questions about this competition, whom shall I contact?